Anne Ellen Christmas Tree Farm: A Winter Wonderland Of Lights And Charm

 Take in the thousands of lights

-There are over 30,000 Christmas lights on the property— everything from the trees and decorations to the path you walk on has gotten a glow up.
+There are over 30,000 Christmas lights on the property— everything from the trees and decorations to the walking path gets a glow-up as soon as November starts.
 Many of the lights in the trees move, even ones that look like falling snowflakes.
 As we walked through the Village, my daughter stopped at different spots, allowing me to take lots of photos in front of the lights.
 Everywhere we turned was a pretty picture moment, and so beautiful.

 Anne Ellen Christmas Tree Farm Village